maksgkh/MPEI_TWT/README.md

 # MPEI_TWT
-In this repository archived my tasks from practise of Computer Science
+My computer science practice exercises are archived in this repository.
+The course of the MPEI